shivangjhalani/airport-sim/functions.md

 ## Departure
 ### Customer
+- bool `domesticOrInternational`(void)
+  > Asks the user if their flight is domestic or international
+  > Can be used in places like customs and immigration and security checkin.
 - ticket-file `ticketBooking` (bool from domestic/internaltional)
-  > Asks the user if their flight is domestic or international and uses it to add things like visa requirement to ticket booking,etc
+  > Different input things like visa requirement to ticket booking,etc based on international or not.
   > Customer will input a lot of relevant info.
   > Different flight classes (first, business, prem-economy, economy ...)
 - char `parkingspot`(if coustomer used own car)